kineticfire-labs/semver-multi/README.md

 semver-multi_end
 ```
 <p align="center">Figure 5 -- Format of Version Data for Type 'release' or 'test-release' in Git Annotated Tags</p>

+*update* type version data defines changes that occurred to the project and artifacts, including the number of the entities (added or removed) or changes to the scopes (moved or changed).
+Such updates are likely to occur during the life of the project such as adding or removing artifacts or sub-projects, reorganizing artifacts or projects, or changing the directory structure.

 Figure 6 shows the format of version data for a type 'update'.